Doc-Zegno/YetCore/Docs/YetAbi.md

 **Note:** you may want to think that such functions cannot fail.
 Well, it's not true in general.
 Obviously, the allocator *can* fail if the system has run out of available memory.
-But it's totally fine because you cannot do anything with such an error.
-In fact, the program will **terminate** immediately when there is no memory left.
-Absolutely the same is true for any other reduced function: the runtime guarantees that program will terminate if it fails.
+But instead of raising an error it will silently return a `null` pointer, so it is the responsibility of the caller side to check for it and decide whether to treat it as an error or not.

+Some other reduced functions might use different approaches for the handling of abnormal situations (from totally ignoring them to the immediate termination of a program), so make sure to consult the documentation of a reduced function before using it.

+So the moral of this fable is the following: a function uses reduced calling convention only in two cases:
+ 1. if it's not possible to use any other convention (e.g., deinitializer)
-So the moral of this fable is the following: a function uses reduced calling convention if and only if it's guaranteed to produce **unrecoverable errors only**, i.e. when it's not possible to continue the program's execution.
+ 2. if it's guaranteed to produce **unrecoverable errors only**, i.e., when it's not possible to continue the program's execution

+When writing your own API, please, consider using a standard functional calling convention wherever it's possible.

 #### Dealing with generic functions
 Since generic functions can expect arguments of some unknown type `T`